maliput/delphyne/README.md

 ## Instructions for running code-coverage tools
 Delphyne includes a third party CMake tool aimed to ease the use of code-coverage tools, which enable us to run them from a simple make command.

-We've set up an automated script that will take care of running the code coverage too, for which I'll first build the project, run the tests and at last the code coverage tool, displaying the html report in your web browser after it has finished.
+There's an automated script that will take care of building the project, running the tests, and finally running the code coverage tool, displaying the HTML report in your web browser when it is done.
 It can be invoked as follows:
 ```
 ./tools/run_coverage.sh
 ```